p1ng-request/docs/templates/Pipedrive/Pipedrive_Get_contact.md

         "Phone": phonelist,
         "Email": emaillist,
         "Company": dataKeyItem["org_name"],
+        "Job": dataKeyItem[
+            "your_field_api_key"
-        "Job" : dataKeyItem["your_field_api_key"] #once you create a field you will find the resepect field api key in Accounts - Data Fields section
+        ],  # once you create a field you will find the resepect field api key in Accounts - Data Fields section }
-    }
     users.append(userInfo)
 ```